-I found myself refreshing ~30 different leaderboards whenever a new model dropped, so I made a dashboard that scrapes my favorites and computes a composite score using the same methodology as Epoch AI’s ECI capability index.
+I found myself refreshing ~40 different leaderboards whenever a new model dropped, so I made a dashboard that scrapes my favorites and computes a composite score using the same methodology as Epoch AI’s ECI.
 For those who are unfamiliar, Epoch uses multiple benchmarks to estimate a single “capability” level per model (kind of like an IQ score).
 Their index is great, but it doesn’t track a lot of the benchmarks I care about, especially those which are unbounded like EQ-Bench.
+My follow-up analysis also shows my index to be more predictive of actual usage.

 Loading benchmark dataset…